American Sports University: WBC Legends of Boxing Museum

-Despite the school's closure, The Administration Building is still currently home to the WBC Legends of Boxing Museum.
+Despite the school's closure, The Administration Building continued to host the WBC Legends of Boxing Museum, until the museum's relocation to Los Angeles.
 The WBC Legends of Boxing Museum is the only museum sanctioned and dedicated to fighters of the WBC.
 The first members to be honored and enshrined at the museum was the WBC Hall of Fame Class of 2008.
 Class of 2008 Inductees were Ken Norton, Danny Lopez, Armando Ramos, Lennox Lewis, Genaro Hernandez, Gabriel Ruelas, Diego Corrales, Roger Mayweather, Paul Banke, Bobby Chacon, Armando Muniz, Rene Arredondo, and Alberto Davila.

 The museum contains memorabilia from past WBC champions that is showcased on standing glass cases, wall cases and more.
 Some of the WBC legends whose memorabilia are on display include Muhammad Ali, Mike Tyson, Julio César Chávez, Lennox Lewis, Marco Antonio Barrera, Ken Norton, Diego Corrales, Erik Morales, Danny Lopez, Roger Mayweather, Rene Arredondo, Bobby Chacon, Salvador Sánchez, and Laila Ali.